-An introduction to human evolution and population genetics with emphasis on the interpretation of hominid fossil record, a survey of archaeological techniques, a classification of "role" categories; contemporary human populations and their adaptation to varying environmental factors.
+An introduction to human evolution and population genetics with emphasis on the interpretation of hominid fossil record.
+A review will be made of archaeological techniques, contemporary human population and their adaptation to varying environmental factors.

 211. Cultural Anthropology (5).

 A study of the ways of life among preliterate and literate peoples.
 Special attention is given to a comparative analysis of preliterate societies throughout the world.